briceashburn/weather-app/README.md

 ### Project Structure

-This is a starter template that includes:
+This is a clean starter template that includes:

 - Database connectivity with PostgreSQL
 - Modern middleware system with enhanced logging capabilities